 “In the history of education, men have often distinguished between learning by instruction and learning by discovery.
 Instruction occurs when one person teaches another through speech or writing.
 We can, however, gain knowledge without being taught.
 If this were not the case, and every teacher had to be taught what he, in turn, teaches others, there would be no beginning the acquisition of knowledge.
 Hence, there must be discovery – the process of learning something by research, by investigation, or by reflection, without being taught.”

 Questioning is the beginning of learning.
 When one has a curious mind and doesn’t take what’s on the surface as the ultimate knowledge of a thing, they are immediately poised to be a deep diver for meaning and truth.
-To learn by discovery is to be asking questions of the world and then listening with elephant ears and owl eyes, seeking answers as if they were prey, digesting their nourishment, and letting them fuel further exploration.
+To learn by discovery is to be asking questions of the world and then listening with elephant ears and owl eyes.

 Why would someone wish to be an autodidact?

 Why would one want to dedicate their life to learning?
 They’re likely compelled to seek truth, understanding, greater meaning, and advanced personal growth.
 This drive is part of their essence, a mandated mission that calls to them at every turn.

 With infinite questions about everything in existence, including oneself, desiring the truth about things often presents as a voracious hunger.
 The ability to see meaning as a transmutable, flowing, contrived and configured thing can lead a person to submerge themselves in an ocean of wisdom in hopes of even the smallest bit of living, green sustenance sticks to their limbs.

 “If you remember what an author says, you have learned something from reading him.
 If what he says is true, you have even learned something about the world.”